Stochastic Fokker-Planck PIDE for conditional McKean-Vlasov jump diffusions and applications to optimal control: Introduction

-A McKean-Vlasov equation is a stochastic differential equation (SDE) where the coefficients depend both the state of the solution and its probability law.
-It was first studied by H. McKean in 1966 \cite{M}. \\ The first study of optimal control of such systems was done by Andersson \& Djehiche \cite {AD}, who introduced a stochastic maximum principle approach and solved a mean-variance portfolio selection problem. \\ Buckdahn et al \cite{BLPR} prove that the expected value of a function of the solution of a mean-field stochastic differential equation at the terminal time satisfies a non-local PDE of mean-field type.
-They are however, not applying this to optimal control. \\ Bensoussan et al \cite {BHL} work directly on a the deterministic PDE of Fokker-Planck type, which they assume is satisfied by the law of a solution of a corresponding mean-field stochastic differential equation.
-Then they study optimal control and Nash equilibria of games for such deterministic systems, by means of a Hamilton-Jacobi-Bellman (HJB) equation.
-We refer also to Lauri\`ere and Pirroneau \cite {LP,LP1}, where models with constant volatility have been considered. \\ The paper which seems to be closest to our paper is Pham \& Wei \cite{PW}.
-They derive a dynamic programming principle for stochastic mean-field systems, and use this to prove that the value function is a viscosity solution of an associated HJB equation.
-This is applied to solve a linear-quadratic mean-field control problem. \\ For existence and uniqueness of the Fokker-Planck equation for McKean-Vlasov SDE, we refer to the monograph of Bogachev et al \cite {BKRS} and to Barbu and R\" ockner \cite {BR,BR1}.
-Our paper differs from the above papers in several ways: \begin{myenumerate} \item We include jumps in the system.
-As far as we know none of the related papers in the literature are dealing with jump models. \item Our methods are different.
-First we use Fourier transform of measures to derive a general Fokker-Planck equation in the sense of distributions for the law of the solution of a McKean-Vlasov equation. \item Then we consider the situation when the law of the state is absolutely continuous with respect to Lebesgue measure, and we obtain a combined Markovian stochastic differential equation for the state and its law process.
-Then we use this to prove an HJB equation for optimal control of McKean-Vlasov jump diffusions and a Hamilton-Jacobi-Bellman-Isaacs (HJBI) equation for McKean-Vlasov games. \item Our method allows us to obtain explicit solutions of some optimal control problems for McKean-Vlasov jump diffusions, including\\ - Linear-quadratic optimal control.\\ - Optimal consumption from a cash flow modelled by a stochastic McKean-Vlasov jump diffusion. \end{myenumerate}
+The first study of optimal control of such systems was done by Andersson \& Djehiche \cite {AD}, who introduced a stochastic maximum principle approach and solved a mean-variance portfolio selection problem.
+It was later extended to jump diffusion by many authors including Hafayed \cite{H}, and even to regime-switching for mean-field systems with jumps by Bayraktar \& Chakraborty \cite{BC}.
+An early discussion of a stochastic Fokker-Planck equation for McKean-Vlasov systems with common noise, arising as a limit of an increasing system of interacting particles, was done by Kolokoltsov \& Troeva in an unpublished paper \cite{KT}.
+Buckdahn et al \cite{BLPR} prove that the expected value of a function of the solution of a mean-field stochastic differential equation at the terminal time satisfies a non-local partial differential equation (PDE) of mean-field type.
+They are however, not applying this to optimal control.
+Bensoussan et al \cite {BHL} work directly on a deterministic PDE of Fokker-Planck type, which they assume is satisfied by the law of a solution of a corresponding mean-field SDE.
+Then they study optimal control and Nash equilibria of games for such deterministic systems, by means of an HJB equation.
+We refer also to Lauri\`ere and Pirroneau \cite {LP,LP1}, where models with constant volatility have been considered.
+Guo et al \cite{GPW} established It\^o's formula along a flow of probability measures that enables derivation of dynamic programming equations and verification theorems for controlled McKean-Vlasov jump diffusions.
+Miller \& Pham \cite{MP} have studied linear-quadratic McKean-Vlasov stochastic differential games.
+However, the mean-field appears as a conditional expectation of the state and the control but not the conditional law as in our general setting.
+Moreover, to solve the optimal control problem, the authors used a weak submartingale optimality principle.
+For existence and uniqueness of the solution of McKean-Vlasov SDEs, and the associated Fokker-Planck equation, we refer to Jourdain et al \cite{JMW}, and to Bogachev et al \cite {BKRS} and Barbu \& R\" ockner \cite {BR,BR1}.